sourcegraph/srclib/docs/sources/toolchains/overview.md

 "DIR/github.com/foo/bar" defines a toolchain named "github.com/foo/bar".

 Toolchain directories must contain a Srclibtoolchain file describing and configuring the toolchain.
-To see all available toolchains, run `src info toolchains`.
+To see all available toolchains, run `srclib info toolchains`.

 ## Tool discovery

 A toolchain's tools are described in its Srclibtoolchain file.
-To see all available tools (provided by all available toolchains), run `src info tools`.
+To see all available tools (provided by all available toolchains), run `srclib info tools`.

 # Running tools